Now or Never (Yoko Ono song)

 "Now or Never" is a song written by Yoko Ono that was first released on her 1973 album Approximately Infinite Universe.
-It was also the lead single off the album, backed by "Move on Fast."
+It was also the lead single off the album, backed by "Move on Fast".
 A remixed version of "Move on Fast" was later released as a single and reached #1 on the Billboard Dance Club Songs chart.

+Background

 "Now or Never" is a political song.
 According to John Lennon's biographer Peter Doggett, the lyrics of "Now or Never" sum up Ono's philosophy that "Dream you dream alone is just a dream/But dream we dream together is reality."
 Cash Box described it as having "a delicate social commentary with an extremely important message that should be heard by all."
-New York Times music critic Stephen Holden described this line as expressing a "Beatles-style utopianism."
-A Yoko Ono press release described the song as a "wistful wake-up call to a tuned-out, slacked-off America."
+Record World said that Ono is "more melodically and lyrically sound" than on previous songs and that this song has an "important message, so listen".
+New York Times music critic Stephen Holden described this line as expressing a "Beatles-style utopianism".
+A Yoko Ono press release described the song as a "wistful wake-up call to a tuned-out, slacked-off America".
 Vietnam War historian Lee Andresen considered the song to be a protest against the war.

 The notorious cover of the single release, which depicted dead Vietnamese victims of the My Lai Massacre reinforced the Vietnam connection.
-Andresen describes the cover as being "the most painfully graphic of any produced by record companies during the war."
-Ben Urish and Ken Bielen describe the lyrics as being "interrogative."
+Andresen describes the cover as being "the most painfully graphic of any produced by record companies during the war".
+Ben Urish and Ken Bielen describe the lyrics as being "interrogative".
 Rolling Stone reviewer Nick Tosches was underwhelmed by the lyrics, using lines such as "People of America/When will we stop/It is now or never" as examples of the "obnoxiousness" of Ono's lyrics at the time, describing them as "philosophical and political party-line corn that went out of style with last season's prime-time TV."

 The music of "Now or Never" is folk music-like in the vein of early Bob Dylan.
 It was recorded in February and March 1972 at the Record Plant East in New York.
 John Lennon played guitar and Elephant's Memory provided the other backing instrumentation.
 Ono and Lennon co-produced the recording.